Personal radio service: Taiwan

 Some manufacturers in Taiwan have radios that carry both American FRS and GMRS frequencies, and have additional channels 1 to 99.
 Channels 1 to 14 are well-known, while channels 15 to 99 are less popular.
 While radios designed for the Taiwan market have FRS/GMRS frequencies as part of their channel plan, it is still technically illegal to use equipment designed for the Taiwan market in the United States.
+All Taiwan FRS radios must be certified by the NCC, and the device must bear the NCC approval label to be legally sold or used in Taiwan.
+Certified FRS radios shall not exceed 1.0 Watts (W) or 1000 milliwatts (mW) Effective Radiated Power (ERP).
+Taiwan FRS radios may include CTCSS or PL tones, like the FRS and GMRS radios in the United States.
+Further information about the Taiwan FRS radio service can be found on the official Taiwan NCC website, under Regulation LP0002, subsection 5.5, and may be subject to change without notice.

-FRS, 14 channels, 12.5 kHz spacing:
+Taiwan FRS, 14 channels, 12.5 kHz spacing, and corresponding US FRS/GMRS channels: